phoebe-project/phoebe2-docs/physics.md

 # Physics Implemented in PHOEBE

 The following tutorials aim to explain the implementation and usage of some of the physical effects that are incorporated in PHOEBE.
-These explain the relevant parameters and try to demonstrate how they affect the resulting synthetic models, but expect a comfortable understanding of using PHOEBE and python
+These explain the relevant parameters and try to demonstrate how they affect the resulting synthetic models, but expect a comfortable understanding of using PHOEBE and Python.

 * [Various t0s (t0, t0_perpass, t0_supconj, t0_ref)](tutorials/t0s.ipynb)
 * [Equivalent Radius (requiv)](tutorials/requiv.ipynb)